NCommander/dnscatcher/doc/technical_overview.md

 6. The results from the above queries are collected, and submitted to the Catcher server directly, which verifies that the answers are correct and returns the validation results to the client.
 These are displayed to the user and a score is generated on how "compliant" their local DNS setup is.

-7. Once running, the client splits DNS requests between the system resolver and the upstream DNSCatcher server to get determination on if the information is available.
+7. Once running, the client splits DNS requests between the system resolver and the upstream DNSCatcher server to determine whether on if the information is available.
 In case of a failed cross-check, the client can be configured on how to react (with sane defaults pre-coded), and prompt the user how to proceed.

 8. On regular intervals, the client, if opted into work units, may request them from the DNSCatcher server and perform the actions contained within.
 As usual, WU verification with valid keys must be done.